 SOCI - The C++ Database Access Library

-SOCI is a database access library written in C++ that makes an illusion of embedding SQL queries in the regular C++ code, staying entirely within the Standard C++.
+SOCI is a database access library written in C++ that allows embedding SQL queries in the regular C++ code in the most natural and intuitive way, while staying entirely within the Standard C++.

 Basic Syntax